How to Build a Knowledge Base from PDFs

 {{ extractedText }}

-Strip page-number-only lines and repeated headers/footers if you can identify a pattern - they pollute embeddings and rarely help retrieval.
+Strip page-number-only lines and repeated headers and footers if you can identify a pattern: they pollute retrieval and rarely help.

 Step 5: Knowledge Node - Embed